-Welcome back to the Autumn term!
-We are all very excited about the learning opportunities this term and beginning our new topic on the Egyptians.
+Welcome back to the Spring term!
+We are all very excited about the learning opportunities this term and beginning our new topic.

-We will be using the following text in English: 'The Firebird by Saviour Pirotta .
+We will be using the following text in English: 'The Lion, The Witch and The Wardrobe' by C.S Lewis .
 This text will also be used for our whole class reading sessions.
-Our science lessons will be based on solids, liquids and gases.
-We will start be finding out what the children already know in order to support our planning.
+Our science lessons will be based on light and sound.
+We will start by finding out what the children already know in order to support our planning.
 We hope the children enjoy the term.

 Spellings, homework and reading